brown-band/website/pages/scripts/2019-2020/spring/quinnipiac.md

 Throw off your skates, take all your classes S/NC, and watch now as the band plays Tricked into PLME.

-:sd[Band forms X and plays Hooked on a Feeling.]
+:sd[Band forms a sad face and plays Hooked on a Feeling.]

 As a final act of protest against the harsh realities of skating band life, the scriptwriters are going on strike.
 Please enjoy the following abstract section while we take a bagel break:\
 :sd[Script reader makes series of bird calls for about 20 seconds.]